juju/docs/src/en/charms-bundles.md

     series: trusty
     constraints: "arch=amd64 cpu-cores=4 cpu-power=500 mem=4096 root-disk=8192"
 ```

-which will install one unit of the MySQL application on machine 0 and the other on
+This will install one unit of the MySQL application on machine '0' and the
-machine 1.
+other on machine '1'.

 The output from `juju status` will show this deployment as follows: